Agalinis fasciculata

 Agalinis fasciculata (commonly known as beach false foxglove) is an annual species native to the southeastern United States.
 A. fasciculata is a parasitic species that attaches to the roots of herbs and grasses.
 Some consider it to be a pioneer species in areas experiencing post-agricultural succession.

+Genomics

+A chromosome-level reference genome assembly of Agalinis fasciculata was published in 2026, representing the first such genome for the genus Agalinis.
+The genome is approximately 2.29 Gb in size, with 14 pseudochromosomes containing 98.9% of the assembled sequence.
+The assembly has a BUSCO completeness score of 98.4%, and 32,602 protein-coding genes were annotated.
+Complete chloroplast and mitochondrial genome sequences were also assembled.

 Description

 Agalinis fasciculata possesses stiff, slender stems that reach a height between 30 and 90 cm.
 The leaves are oppositely arranged and linear in shape.
 They range in size from 5 to 15 mm in length and are usually 1 mm in width.
 They are often rough to the touch.

 The flowers possess 5 sepals and 5 petals, the latter being pink or purple in color.

 Distribution and habitat

 Within the southeast region of the United States, A. fasciculatas range extends from North Carolina to Florida and westward to Texas.
 It is also found north-eastern states of New Jersey, New York, Pennsylvania and Delaware as well as Cuba and Puerto Rico.

 This species is considered to be a generalist as it can be found in a range of habitat types, including but not limited to: flatwoods, sandhills, coastal scrubs, and pine rocklands.
 It can occur on a wide variety of soil types, and may occur in environments with disturbed soils.